vdelacue/portfolio/README.md

 # **Summary**

-Throughout my life I have been fearless about diving into new technologies and continueingto learn more in the world of programming.
+Throughout my life I have been fearless about diving into new technologies and continueing to learn more in the world of programming.
 I am an out of the box thinker looking for full-stack developer projects that challenge me and enable me to utilizes my creative, organizational, and designing skills.
 I enjoy analyzing problems and building systems to solve them.
 This site showcases some projects and my Resume please send me any comments, compliments or complaints I am always looking to improve and get feedback.